Jaymelfah/vet-clinic/README.md

 > In this project I used relational database to create the initial data structure for a Vet clinic.
 > I created a 3 tables to store information about the various animals, their owners and species.
 > I wrote queries using JOIN and aggregates to analyze the data from the multiple tables.
+> I created 2 join tables to also implement many-to-many queries and analysis

 ## Getting Started